sashalex007/quartz_blog/content/leetcode/Diameter of a binary tree.md

 **Topics**: [[DFS]]

 **Intuition**
-The key insight for this problem is understanding that we should alway bubble up the longest path, but before doing that we maximize the longest path from the right + the longest path from the left!
+The key insight for this problem is understanding that we should always bubble up the longest path, but before doing that we maximize the longest path from the right + the longest path from the left!
 This ensures that our diameter can pass through any node.

 Note: This is a bit different from most recursive problems in the sense that we can't pass the diameter up the call-stack, we can only evaluate it momentarily at each node.